Anthony-Gambale/Pygame-3D/README.md

 ### Finding intersection points
 When using the robust plane definition, it is more difficult to project 3D models.
 My technique for this is as follows.

-Define the line parametrically.
-Sub the parametric line point value into the plane equation, and solve for parameter t.
+ - Define ray as parametric line
+ - Substitute ray point into plane equation, and solve for t

-Substitute t back into line equation to get intersection point x.
+ - Substitute t back into line equation to get intersection point x

 Note that I left out the algebra steps I took to get to the final equation.